biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 We use channel factory, `Channel.fromPath()`, which has some built-in functionality for handling file paths.

-Furthermore, we're going to add the `.splitCsv()` operator to make Nextflow parse the file contents accordingly, as well as the `.flatten()` operator to turn the array element produced by `.splitCsv()` into a channel of individual elements.
+Furthermore, we're going to add the `.splitCsv()` operator to split the line by comma, as well as the `.flatten()` operator to turn the array of elements produced into a channel of individual elements.

 By now you should know where to add this piece of code:
 ```groovy